 Communication among practitioners

-Discharge planning may be complex because acute illness or injury may impair functional ability more in older patients (eg, a simple ankle sprain may be incapacitating unless patients have good support at home).
+Discharge planning may be complex because acute illness or injury may impair functional ability more in older patients (eg, a simple ankle sprain that would be only an inconvenience for a 20-year-old person may be incapacitating for an older person who does not have good support at home).
 Discharge planning may be improved when nurses, social workers, and primary care physicians are involved.
 It should include the following:

-Strategies to manage problems (eg, depression, alcoholism, impaired functional status) identified during the ED assessment
+Strategies to manage problems (eg, depression, alcohol use disorder, impaired functional status) identified during the ED assessment

 Determination of whether patients can obtain and take drugs as directed and can obtain the necessary follow-up care